 Dog Fighting: How to Spot It

-April 8th is National Dog Fighting Awareness Day, which attempts to bring awareness to one of the cruelest forms of animal abuse: dog fighting.
+April 8th is National Dog Fighting Awareness Day, a day which attempts to bring awareness to one of the cruelest forms of animal abuse: dog fighting.
 Dogs that are forced to participate in dog fighting frequently suffer extreme physical and mental abuse.

 Often times, dogs that are used in dog fighting are kept chained up or in cages with little access to basic necessities until they are forced to fight.
 In the cruel world of dog fighting, it is kill or be killed.
-These poor animals are used as nothing more than entertainment and deserve to live much better lives and circumstances than they are given.
-Usually animals subjected to dog fighting have their ears mangled or tails docked in inhumane ways in order to hide the dog’s body language or reduce the areas the other animal could grab.
+These poor animals are used as nothing more than entertainment and deserve to live much better lives than what they are given.
+Usually, animals subjected to dog fighting have their ears mangled or tails docked in inhumane ways in order to hide the dog’s body language or reduce the areas the other animal could grab.